Snoring & Sleep Apnea

 The danger of obstructive sleep apnea is correlated with the severity of sleep apnea, and underlying medical conditions.
 Sleep apnea results in decreased blood oxygenation, thereby forcing the heart to work harder in delivering oxygenated blood to the brain.
 Untreated obstructive sleep apnea increases the risk for cardiac arrhythmia, heart attack, and stroke.

-Can my sleep apnea be eliminated by surgery?
+Can my sleep apnea be eliminated With surgery?

 In some cases, obstructive sleep apnea may be improved or eliminated with surgery.